orbs-network/ton-vote/README.md

 ## Live demo

 The vote is currently live as a demo and deployed to mainnet.
 The client is at https://ton.vote - you can go there and play with the system.

-## Additional missing features

 There are few missing features that are still WIP.
 They are all listed in the [issues](https://github.com/orbs-network/dao-vote/issues).
 Please submit additional feedback as issues.

+## Why not calculate results on-chain?

+There are ideas in the community on how to implement an on-chain DAO.
+Most proposals have to do with Jettons, not with TON coin itself.
+These proposals also generally prevent or limit tokens from being transferred during the vote so they would not be used twice.
+We believe that such limitations will decrease participation in the vote and prevent some voices from being heard.
+Even with democratic elections that happen once every 4 years, voter turn-out is always too low.
+The off-chain calculation method is as secure (nobody can create widespread result fraud) and by relying on a historic balance snapshot, there is no need to limit any of the voters in any way.

+## License

+MIT